valarnet/valarnet-blog/posts/bgp-router-id-and-best-path-selection.md

 10.23.23.2      4          200       2       4        1    0    0 00:00:11        0
 10.34.34.3      4          300       2       2        1    0    0 00:00:07        0
 ```
-R1 now sees Loopback0 address of R4 via two paths. one via R2 and another via R3.
-R1 selected the path to 192.168.1.1/32 via R3 as best.
+R1 now sees Loopback0 address of R4 via two paths: one via R2 and another via R3.
+R1 selected the path to 192.168.1.1/32 via R3 as the best.
 ```
 R1#sh ip bgp
 BGP table version is 2, local router ID is 10.13.13.1